Thomas Fattorini Ltd

 Thomas Fattorini Ltd is a manufacturing jeweller and designer-maker of awards, trophies, ceremonial swords, civic insignia, medals and name badges.
-The company is located on three sites in Manchester, Birmingham and London with their head office in Skipton, North Yorkshire.
+The company is located on three sites: in Manchester, Birmingham and London with their head office in Skipton, North Yorkshire.

 History

-The company was founded in 1827 by Antonio Fattorini an Italian speaking immigrant who was born in 1797, from Bellagio near Como in the north of Italy and who settled in Yorkshire where he began to trade in jewellery, watches and barometers.
-He was one of many Italian immigrants who came to in England between 1790s and 1851 at the time when the Napoleonic wars left northern Italy with a destroyed agriculture and much hardship.
-The regional origins of most of the Italian immigrants were the valleys around Como, and Lucca with the people from Como being skilled artisans, making barometers and other precision instruments.
+The company was founded in 1827 by Antonio Fattorini, an Italian speaking immigrant, who was born in 1797, from Bellagio, near Como, in the north of Italy, and who settled in Yorkshire, where he began to trade in jewellery, watches and barometers.
+He was one of many Italian immigrants who came to in England between 1790s and 1851 at the time, when the Napoleonic wars left northern Italy with a destroyed agriculture and much hardship.
+The regional origins of most of the Italian immigrants were the valleys around Como and Lucca, with the people from Como, being skilled artisans, making barometers and other precision instruments.

 The first record of him trading was at Upton Yard off Briggate, Leeds 1826.
 The retail outlets that he established were consolidated in the first generation into three enterprises: Thomas Fattorini in Skipton established in 1827 with the assistance of his brother-in-law Baldisaro Porri who was also a barometer maker and merchant in Skipton, Fattorini and Sons in Bradford in 1829, and Antonio Fattorini in Harrogate in 1831.

 During the First World War the company manufactured badges for the armed forces, including the Royal Flying Corps (R.F.C) badge, and Home Front badges for civilians.

 Thomas Fattorini Ltd registered its punch at various Assay offices: Birmingham (1918), Edinburgh (date?), London (date?) and Chester (1898).

-The British Hallmarking Council chose a new commemorative mark to celebrate Her Majesty The Queen's Platinum Jubilee 2022 which was designed by Thomas Fattorini.
+The British Hallmarking Council chose a new commemorative mark to celebrate the Queen's Platinum Jubilee in 2022, which was designed by Thomas Fattorini.
 It depicts an Orb, and reflects the traditional fineness mark for platinum.